Federally Funded Research and Development Centers

 FFRDCs are prohibited from competing for government business with commercial bidders for services and products that could equally well be provided by others.
 Instead, they perform research in areas and in ways that their sponsors cannot satisfy with internal resources or commercial contractors.
 Because of their nonprofit status, FFRDCs have no commercial or proprietary stake in their findings.
 They are chartered to work in politically sensitive areas, and they have access to data beyond that normally accessible to for-profit contractors.
 Because they are independent, apolitical, guided solely by the public interest, and funded to maintain a stable capability, FFRDCs can impartially examine highly controversial issues.

-The RAND Corporation operates three FFRDCs: RAND Project AIR FORCE, the National Defense Research Institute, and the RAND Arroyo Center.
+The RAND Corporation operates four FFRDCs: RAND Project AIR FORCE, the National Defense Research Institute, the Homeland Security Operational Analysis Center, and the RAND Arroyo Center.
 All are studies and analysis organizations.
 As such, they are intended to provide a steady stream of independent yet responsive policy research, generate new ideas, offer alternative approaches, and maintain a capability to lend such support over the long term.
 This requires

 a coherent research program centered on the major policy issues that their sponsors expect to confront in the future;